mishin/dwimperl-windows/README.md

 It contains:

 Strawberry-perl-5.20.0.1-32bit-portable which itself is a standard Perl with several extensions already installed.
+A large part of

+Task::Kensho
+(cpan
+ force install notest IPC::Run
+ force install notest IO::Multiplex force install notest Net::Server perl -v v5.20.0 MSWin32-x8)
-A large part of Task::Kensho, a list of recommended packages.
+, a list of recommended packages.
 Padre, the Perl IDE 0.94.
 Module::Version 0.12 so you can use mversion to check which version of each module you have.
 Moose 2.0402, the post modern Object System.